How The Diversity Visa Lottery Works

 The diversity visa lottery program goes back to the 1980s when its earliest version was created largely to benefit Irish immigrants.
 In the 1990s Congress changed the program so that anyone from a country that doesn't already send many immigrants here can apply.

 In 1995, Darakshan Raja's Pakistani parents applied to enter the U.S. through the lottery.
 Her mother, a professor of English, wanted to pursue her career here.
-Raja recalls the long list of documents and certifications her parents had to provide: birth certificate copies, entire academic history, government reference letters, family and marriage records, financial statements, multiple English test results and certificates from the police that the people applying don't have a criminal record.
+Raja recalls the long list of documents and certifications her parents had to provide: birth certificate copies, entire academic history, government reference letters, family and marriage records, financial statements, multiple English test results and certificates from the police that the applicants don't have a criminal record.

 And there was something else.
-At the age of six, Raja herself was questioned by an American embassy official in Islamabad.
+At the age of 6, Raja herself was questioned by an American Embassy official in Islamabad.
 She says she was asked: Do you believe in democracy or do you believe in communism?

 "Now you can imagine at that age?
 I had no idea what the word meant," she recalls.